ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel459CN/connectivity_guide.rst.txt

 Security
 ^^^^^^^^

 When security is active, access to entry point management from the Configuration Menu or the Sub-Application Menu is controlled by the resource $$GLOG$$.
 When accessed by a transaction, the rules governing the management of transaction security apply.
-Security management is described in chapter 4 of the VIRTEL Technical Documentation.
+Security management is described in chapter 5 of the VIRTEL Users Guide.

 .. index::
    pair: Entry Point Management Sub-Application; Selection an Entry Point